bmxdemo/bmxproject/logbook/postings/20180226_Spectrometer_Modeling/index.md

    * 867.73MHz: -85dbm [= 3.162e14 Jy]
    * 1.00GHz: -83dbm [= 5.012e14 Jy]

-Wasn't sure what to use for the power spillover into the harmonics.
-By experimentation I found a law that makes the output look like some of the RFI in our actual spectrometer output: The harmonics scale with I/n^50, where I is the intensity of the fundamental and n is the harmonic number.
+Wasn't sure how to model the intensity of the harmonics.
+I started with a 1/n^x relation and by experimentation came to I/n^50, where I is the intensity of the fundamental and n is the harmonic number.
+It seems a reasonable starting point but one TV station in the final output is definitely too bright.
 4 harmonics are modeled for each station.

 **TV stations (only the fundamentals are visible at this scaling):**
 <img src="TVStations_Jy.png" width="800" height="200">